Angels pitcher Tyler Skaggs dies at 27

 “It is with great sorrow that we report Tyler Skaggs passed away earlier today in Texas,” the team wrote on its Twitter account.

-The Angeles were in the Dallas area to play three games with the Texas Rangers, starting Monday.
+The Angeles were in the Dallas area to play four games with the Texas Rangers, starting Monday.
 Monday night’s game was postponed in the wake of Skaggs’ death.

 “Tyler has, and always will be, an important part of the Angels Family,” the team wrote.
 “Our thoughts and prayers are with his wife Carli and his entire family during this devastating time.”